AndyWalker81/pands-project2021/README.md

 ## 3. Methodology

 ### Introduction
+The Project instructions state that the data set must be researched and documentation and Python code written.
+However, the instructions do not specify exactly what is required from the code; instead a number of outputs are suggested and advice is given on the minimum expections and what might be expected from a better project.

-The project requires research in relation to the data set, downloading of the data set, and writing the program code, along with additional tasks such as referencing.
+The suggested approach to the project requires research in relation to the data set, downloading of the data set, and writing the program code, along with additional tasks such as referencing.
 The program itself is required to perform several different functions including outputting a summary of each variable, saving histograms of each variable, and outputting a scatter plot for each variable.

-Therefore, the project is broken down into several smaller stages, as detailed below.
+The approach taken is to brake down the Project into several smaller stages, as detailed below.

 ### Research and Examples of Previous Analyses